ahluwalij/NodePath/README.md

 - **Real-Time Visualization:** Watch as your neural network evolves through training, with updates on network performance metrics such as epochs and error rates.
 - **Performance Optimizations:** Enjoy rapid training speeds with WebAssembly optimizations, allowing for compute-intensive operations to be executed swiftly in the browser.
 - **Interactive UI:** Engage with an intuitive interface, built with React and TailwindCSS, to manage your neural network's configuration, training, and predictions.
-- **Responsive Design:** Whether you're on a desktop or mobile device, NViz provides a fully responsive design that adapts to your screen size for an optimal user experience.
+- **Responsive Design:** Whether you're on a desktop or mobile device, NodePath provides a fully responsive design that adapts to your screen size for an optimal user experience.

-## 🚀 Getting Started with NViz
+## 🚀 Getting Started with NodePath

-NViz is ready to go—no setup required.
+NodePath is ready to go—no setup required.
 Access the platform online to begin crafting and training your neural networks:

 1. **Upload Training Data**: Start by uploading your training dataset in JSON format.
 2. **Configure Your Network**: Set your desired network structure by adjusting the input, hidden, and output layers.